-This year Atrium Health is hosting an in-person celebration with food, fun, music, dancing, and a surprise guest performance.
+Atrium Health is hosting an in-person celebration with food, fun, music and dancing.
 Teammates are encouraged to wear their Atrium Health LGBTQ+ Pride t-shirts.
-This event is open to teammates from all regions.
+This event is open to all teammates and allies from all regions.

 What is LGBTQ+ Pride Month?

 The month of June is nationally recognized as LGBTQ+ Pride month.
 We celebrate LGBTQ culture, and traditions, embrace history and do so much more.
 For over 50 years, there have been varying forms of Pride Parades - from political activism to pure celebration.
 June is a tribute to all that have made life easier for the LGBTQ+ community today.

 On June 28, 1969, when police raided a gay bar, the Stonewall Inn, in New York City’s West Village, the historically oppressed patrons decided they had enough and fought back.
 This incident was the primary key to the Gay Liberation Movement, and many consider it a catalyst of the revolution.
 Hundreds of people participated in the Stonewall protests.
 The entire incident lasted for six whole days.